BeepIsla/operation-missions/README.md

 # Operation Missions

-This is a parser for the upcoming operation missions which are yet to be revealed but are available in the game files.
+This is a parser for the ~~upcoming operation missions which are yet to be revealed but are available in the game files~~ Operation Shattered Web missions, it used to reveal missions which were not yet available but already in the game files.

 **Available at [beepisla.github.io/operation-missions](https://beepisla.github.io/operation-missions)**